orbeon/orbeon-forms-doc/Form-Runner:-Supporting-persistence-layer-caching.md

 For this to work, your persistence layer MUST send, with every form definition, a correct `Last-Modified` header, for example:

     Last-Modified: Thu, 16 Jan 2014 01:16:27 GMT

+The above only needs to be supported for the HTTP `GET` method and, optionally, for the `HEAD` method (which Form Runner doesn't use).

 ## Supporting ETag and If-None-Match